madhupriya20/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
+##Name:Madhupriya.R
+##Reg no: 212224040177
 ## AIM
+To write a python program to perform sliding window protocol
 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user